lalcebo/docker-traefik-https/README.md

 docker network create docker-traefik-https

 # Create .env file that will be use by scripts.
-# NOTE: Remember edit for enable the apps & servers you want.
+# NOTE: Remember edit for enable the services you want.
 cp .env.dist .env

 # Now, start containers